SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="baptism-and-Lords-supper" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 14.</a><br><span style="font-style:italic;font-weight:bold;">Of Baptism and the Lord’s Supper</span>

-Of Baptism and the Lord's Supper We believe that Christian Baptism is the immersion in water of a believer<sup style="font-weight:bold;">72</sup>, into the name of the Father, and Son, and Holy Ghost<sup style="font-weight:bold;">73</sup>; to show forth, in a solemn and beautiful emblem, our faith in the crucified, buried, and risen Saviour, with its effect in our death to sin and resurrection to a new life<sup style="font-weight:bold;">74</sup>; that it is prerequisite to the privileges of a Church relation; and to the Lord's Supper<sup style="font-weight:bold;">75</sup>, in which the members of the Church, by the sacred use of bread and wine, are to commemorate together the dying love of Christ<sup style="font-weight:bold;">76</sup>; preceded always by solemn self- examination<sup style="font-weight:bold;">77</sup>.
+Of Baptism and the Lord's Supper We believe that Christian Baptism is the immersion in water of a believer,<sup style="font-weight:bold;">72</sup> into the name of the Father, and Son, and Holy Ghost;<sup style="font-weight:bold;">73</sup> to show forth, in a solemn and beautiful emblem, our faith in the crucified, buried, and risen Saviour, with its effect in our death to sin and resurrection to a new life;<sup style="font-weight:bold;">74</sup> that it is prerequisite to the privileges of a Church relation; and to the Lord's Supper,<sup style="font-weight:bold;">75</sup> in which the members of the Church, by the sacred use of bread and wine, are to commemorate together the dying love of Christ;<sup style="font-weight:bold;">76</sup> preceded always by solemn self- examination.<sup style="font-weight:bold;">77</sup>

 <ol start="72">
     <li id="72">Acts 8:36-39; Matt.
 3:5-6; John 3:22-23; 4:1-2; Matt.
 28:19; Mark 16:16; Acts 2:38; 8:12; 16:32-34; 18:8</li>